quru/qis/README.md

   * Tiny URL admin pages in the web interface

 An upgrade script is provided to migrate v1 installations to v2, including the import of image templates from flat files into the database.
-To run this:

-	$ cd /opt/qis/src/imageserver/scripts
-	$ sudo -u qis python v2_upgrade.py

-Read through the output carefully for advisory and error information.
-If there are any errors you can just re-run the `v2_upgrade.py` script again after taking remedial action.
+For more information on how to upgrade, see the [upgrading guide](./docs/upgrading.md).

 ## Roadmap